danielwohlgemuth/free-genai-bootcamp-2025/writing-practice/README.md

 ## Features
 - Interactive writing canvas
 - AWS Bedrock integration for word generation and translation
-- AWS Polly integration for audio playback
+- Amazon Polly integration for audio playback
 - Progress tracking and performance metrics

+## Technical Uncertainty
+- Will AWS Bedrock even work?
+It didn't work in a previous attempt.
+See https://github.com/danielwohlgemuth/ai-recipe-generator.
+- Is Amazon Developer Q usable enough to generate the code for the app?

 ## Setup
 1. Install dependencies